-The Panasonic Lumix DC-GH5s and the Nikon D1 are two digital cameras that were revealed to the public, respectively, in January 2018 and June 1999.
+The Panasonic Lumix DC-GH5s and the Nikon D1 are two digital cameras that were announced, respectively, in January 2018 and June 1999.
 The GH5s is a mirrorless interchangeable lens camera, while the D1 is a DSLR.
 The cameras are based on a Four Thirds (GH5s) and an APS-C (D1) sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Nikon provides 2.6 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Nikon provides 2.6 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5s vs Nikon D1

 An illustration of the physical size and weight of the Panasonic GH5s and the Nikon D1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D1 is considerably larger (76 percent) than the Panasonic GH5s.
 Moreover, the D1 is substantially heavier (67 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.